 To contact Staci Ryan, call (217) 333-5071 or email her at firstname.lastname@example.org

-Admission to the graduate programs in the Department of Chemistry is managed by Sean Drummond.
+Admission to the graduate programs in the Department of Chemistry and the operations of the Graduate Admissions office are managed by Sean Drummond.
 The office assists prospective students and department faculty with the application and admissions process for graduate programs in Chemistry.
 In addition, the office tracks recruitment efforts (including communicating with other universities) and works with the Graduate College on application management and fellowship nominations for prospective students.

 Information pertaining to the application process is available on our website.
 You can also contact the Chemistry Graduate Admissions Office by email at email@example.com or call (217) 244-6245 (or toll free (800) 516-0276 in the US).